 - Faster to Wear – Snow tires are made from softer rubber than all-season tires, which means they’ll wear down more quickly.
 When winter is over, it’s important you switch back to your all-season tires.
 Driving on snow tires when you don’t need them can make the tread wear down and ultimately ruin the tire.

 - Rough on Roads – The deep tread grip of winter tires can dig into the asphalt on the road, so you should only use them during the winter.
-If you drive with snow tires on year round, you can end up damaging your tires and the road, causing potholes and cracks in the asphalt.
+If you drive with snow tires year-round, you can end up damaging your tires and the road, causing potholes and cracks in the asphalt.

 So, are snow tires right for you?
-If you only see occasional snowfall, you’re probably fine with just all-season tires year round.
+If you only see occasional snowfall, you’re probably fine with just all-season tires year-round.
 If you see significant snowfall and icy road conditions throughout the winter season, winter tires are well worth the investment.
-Visit our website to learn more about the services Turk’s Collision Service has to offer, or give us a call at 309-694-2905.
+Visit our website to learn more about the services Turk’s Collision Service such as: